 World Obesity Federation

-Finally, we welcome efforts to develop a register of contributions made by non-state actors towards SDG 3.4.
+Finally, we welcome efforts to develop a register of contributions made by NSAs towards the 2025 targets and SDG target 3.4.
 In particular we welcome recognition of global leaders working in this area, including our own network INFORMAS.
-However, it is vital that NSA action is seen as additional not as a replacement of Member State leadership.
-To ensure that this tool is accurate and reliable it is important that consideration is given to managing conflicts of interest in the development, and that procedures are in place for reviewing all entries to the register.
+However, it is vital that NSA action is seen as additional to Member State actions and is not seen to replace the need for Member State leadership.
+To ensure that this tool is accurate and reliable it is important that consideration is given to managing conflicts of interest and that procedures are in place for reviewing all entries to the register.

 Although the next High-level meeting is not until 2024, the time for action is now and we offer our support to ensure progress is made in the prevention and management of NCDs, particularly obesity.